h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis/natural-language-processing-tutorial-sentiment-analysis.md

 ![sentiment-analysis-business-uses](assets/sentiment-analysis-business-uses.png)

 In this tutorial, you will learn how to apply automatic machine learning to build a model to classify customer reviews.
-You will learn some core NLP concepts and then load a dataset, explore it, run an experiment to build a model and explore the results.
+You will learn some core NLP concepts and then load a dataset, explore it, run an experiment to build a model, and explore the results.

 **Note**: It is highly recommended that you go over the entire tutorial before starting the experiment.
 This would help you to become more familiar with the content and aid you while you are performing the experiment.